emmahewson/island-bees/TESTING.md

 #### Bug 14 - Various styling issues on mobile

-**Issue:** During testing on a mobile (rather than dev tools mobile emulator) I discovered that some of the site styling was being over-ridden by the mobile browers on both Safari and Chrome.
-This included form inputs (the inner shadow and the dropdowns had lost their styling), the FAQs accordian question styling & the products sort selector.
+**Issue:** During testing on a mobile (rather than dev tools mobile emulator) I discovered that some of the site styling was being over-ridden by the mobile browsers on both Safari and Chrome.
+This included form inputs (the inner shadow and the dropdowns had lost their styling), the FAQs accordion question styling & the products sort selector.

-**Fix:** I fixed these by adding explicit CSS styling to elements, including adding the -webkit-appearence to 'none' to over-ride the browser styling.
+**Fix:** I fixed these by adding explicit CSS styling to elements, including adding the -webkit-appearance to 'none' to over-ride the browser styling.

 #### Bug 15 - Site Management - messages scroll on mobile not working